How to Ferment Peppers for Hot Sauce

 A clean starter kit for building fermented hot sauces and pepper mash at home.

-View on Amazon ↗Sauce smoother
+View option ↗Sauce smoother

 Immersion Blender